Photo Chemical Etching

-The Fotofab Process of photochemical machining (often abbreviated as PCM, and sometimes referred to as photo chemical milling or photo chemical etching) is a technique for manufacturing high-precision flat metal parts.
-By chemically etching away the unwanted materials, a photographically prepared mask (a Phototool) is used to protect the metal that is to remain after the etching process.
+The Fotofab Process of photo chemical etching, sometimes referred to as photochemical machining (PCM) or chemical milling, is a technique for manufacturing high-precision flat metal parts.
+During photo chemical etching, a photographically prepared mask (a Phototool) is used to protect the metal that is to remain after the chemical milling process is complete.

 The following ten steps comprise our photochemical machining process:

 - We don't take it if we can't make it precisely to your requirements.